Home page of

 times since 22nd March 1998

 Graham & Jane Oliver, formally the proprietors of Eaton Post Office in Leicestershire.
 We now own the 'Northwich Trader' narrowboat, Alnwick, which was built R W Davis & Son Ltd., and is powered by a vintage Kelvin K3 marine diesel engine.
 Apart from enjoying life on the canal, our other interests include steam railways (especially the Great Central Railway at Loughborough), folk music and collecting vintage racing bicycles, watches and fountain pens.
-Graham was brought up in the village of Welford, Northamptonshire and Jane comes from Stonehouse, Gloucestershire which is near to Saul Junction on the Gloucester and Sharpness Canal - venue of the famous annual boat gathering & folk music festival supporting the restoration of the Cotswold Canals.
+Graham was brought up in the village of Welford, Northamptonshire and Jane comes from Stonehouse, Gloucestershire which is near to Saul Junction on the Gloucester and Sharpness Canal - formerly the venue for a major annual boat gathering & folk music festival supporting the restoration of the Cotswold Canals.